Shading sign (endometrioma)

 Citation, DOI and article data

-It helps to distinguish endometriomas from other blood-containing lesions (e.g. haemorrhagic corpus luteum cysts), with a sensitivity of 90-92%, a specificity of 91-98% and a diagnostic accuracy of 91-96% 1.
+It helps to distinguish endometriomas from other blood-containing lesions (e.g. hemorrhagic corpus luteum cysts), with a sensitivity of 90-92%, a specificity of 91-98% and a diagnostic accuracy of 91-96% 1.

 The sign is seen on T2-weighted sequences of lesions that are hyperintense on T1, and consists of low signal (T2 shortening) affecting variable portions of the cyst.
 It may involve only a small portion of the cysts, typically layering dependently.
-Alternatively it may involve the entire cyst.
-The signal is due to high concentration of protein and iron within the endometrioma from recurrent haemorrhage.
+Alternatively, it may involve the entire cyst.
+The signal is due to the high concentration of protein and iron within the endometrioma from recurrent hemorrhage.
 The degree of shading can vary from faint to complete signal loss.

-Haemorrhagic adnexal cyst (most commonly, a corpus luteum cyst) may be bright on T1-weighted images, they are usually solitary and thin walled and are brighter on T2-weighted images than are endometriomas.
-Marked loss of signal intensity on T2-weighted images is not usually seen with haemorrhagic cysts, since they do not repeatedly bleed.
-Without recurrent haemorrhage and concentration of contents, viscosity of the cyst remains lower, and shading is unlikely to be present.1
+Hemorrhagic adnexal cyst (most commonly, a corpus luteum cyst) may be bright on T1-weighted images, they are usually solitary and thin-walled and are brighter on T2-weighted images than are endometriomas.
+Marked loss of signal intensity on T2-weighted images is not usually seen with hemorrhagic cysts, since they do not repeatedly bleed.
+Without recurrent hemorrhage and concentration of contents, the viscosity of the cyst remains lower, and shading is unlikely to be present 1.

 When noted with endometriosis, lesions demonstrating a shading sign may be less likely to respond to medical treatment 2.